10 Easy Tips To Eat Healthy On A Budget

 Is it possible to eat healthy on a budget?
 It sure is!
 And whether you’re single, in college, married, a parent or retired, I think most of us would gladly save money.
 Here are my 10 best tips for making healthy eating more affordable.

 When it comes to taking control of your wellness, making a conscious decision to eat healthier is the first step.
-But once you’ve gotten into the right mindset, the next challenge is revamping your grocery cart without breaking the bank.
+But once you’ve gotten into the right mindset, and developed some healthy habits, the next challenge is revamping your grocery cart without breaking the bank.
 Those fresh organic veggies and grass-fed meats can be expensive, after all.

 But the truth is, eating healthily and deliciously doesn’t have to be expensive.
 The key is to hone in on strategic budget-friendly picks, make sure your stocked with the right kitchen staples, and take steps to minimize food waste so you don’t literally end up throwing money away in the form of wilted greens or mushy bananas.
 Let me show you how in the video below.